lanainland/lanainland.github.io/_food/smoothies.md

 ## Instructions

-1. Blend all ingredients until smooth.
+1. Blend each smoothie separately.
-1. Serve in a cold glass.
+1. Serve in a cold glass, pouring the banana smoothie first, followed by the berry smoothie.